tiulia/laboratoare_awbd_an1/lab1_start/README.md

 ```

 #### Exercise 17
-Change the default scope of the bean Features to 'prototype' and run again testFeatures.
+Change the default
+scope for the bean Features to 'prototype' and run again testFeatures.

 ```java
 @Bean